ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 When a user visits the application, they start on the public timeline, where they can browse cheeps, navigate between pages, search for content and view other user's timelines by clicking on the author name.
 From the public timeline, the user can choose to register or log-in.
 Registration and login can be performed either locally or via GitHub, where OAuth handles autentication and account creation externally.

 If the user encounters an issue during registration or login, they are redirected back to the relevant page to retry.
 Once authentication succeeds, the user becomes logged in and gains access to additional features.
-Logged-in users can post new cheeps, follow other users and interact more actively with content.
+Logged-in users can post new cheeps, follow other users and save cheeps.
 They can also access their personal information through the "About Me" section, where they have the option to delete their account and all associated data using the "Forget Me" functionality.

 ### Non-authorized user